 Makes: About 3/4 quart of cultured coconut milk (about 28oz./800mL)

-- An appliance that can maintain a constant temperature of 100F for 36 hours, such as a yogurt maker with an adjustable temperature setting, a sous-vide, an Instant Pot / slow cooker / brewing or kombucha warmer/heater - if these can be set to 100F.
+- An appliance that can maintain a constant temperature of 100F for 36 hours, and which can ideally hold at least one 1-quart jar.
+Best two options are a sous-vide device or a yogurt maker with an adjustable temperature setting.
+(Other options that might work are: Instant Pot / slow cooker / brewing or kombucha warmer/heater - if these can be set to 100F for 36 hours and hold at least one 1-quart jar).

 - A blender or stick blender.